 Criterion 6.2.
 Prior to the start of site-disturbing activities, The Organization shall identify and assess the scale, intensity and risk of potential impacts of management activities on the identified environmental values.
 (C6.1 P&C V4)

-Indicator 6.2.1 An environmental impact assessment identifies and assesses potential present and future impacts of management activities on environmental values, at FMU level
+Indicator 6.2.1.Z A rapid environmental impact assessment\ identifies and assesses existing and potential impacts on environmental values identified in 6.1.1 prior to initiating site disturbing activities.